Future Students

 How do I apply?

 Simply complete the online CSBB Enquiry form and our Registrar will contact you to discuss availability for the year group you are interested in, answer any questions you have and proceed with enrolling if you wish.
-Note St Leo’s no longer charges any application or acceptance fees.
+Note St Leo’s no longer charges application or acceptance fees.

 When should I apply for Year 7?

-The simple answer is ‘as soon as possible’ as we are now receiving applications up to 2035!
+The simple answer is ‘as soon as possible’ as we are now receiving applications up to 2036!

 What are the Fees?

-There are also discounts for second and subsequent children throughout our Catholic Schools Broken Bay (CSBB) community of schools as outlined, and also CSBB staff discounts.
+There are also discounts for second and subsequent children throughout our Catholic Schools Broken Bay (CSBB) community of schools as outlined, and CSBB staff discounts.

 How much is the uniform?